Zygo/bees/docs/btrfs-kernel.md

 Recommended kernel version
 ==========================

-Currently 5.0.4, 5.1, and *chronologically* later versions are recommended to avoid all currently known and fixed kernel issues and obtain best performance.
+Currently 5.0.21, 5.3.4, and *chronologically* later versions are recommended to avoid all currently known and fixed kernel issues and obtain best performance.
 Older kernel versions can be used with bees with some caveats (see below).

+Kernels 5.1.21 and 5.2.21 are *not recommended* due to possible conflicts between LOGICAL_INO and btrfs balance.

 All unmaintained kernel trees (those which do not receive -stable updates) should be avoided due to potential data corruption bugs.